rmurnane94/Deduper-rmurnane94/pseudocode.md

 UMI - column 1

 ### what to do:
-Known UMIs will be taken and checked from the STL96.txt file, and unknown ones will be thrown out.
+UMIs will be checked against those in the STL96.txt file, and reads with unknown UMIs will be thrown out.
-Check to find duplicates based on the criteria above, if all criteria match, keep only one
+Check to find read duplicates based on the criteria above, if all criteria match, keep only one

 ## Pseudocode: